LIST OF CHRONOLOGICAL PLANNING APPLICATIONS AND SUMMARY OF DEVELOPMENTS ON THE RATTLECHAIN BRICKWORKS SITE AND ITS ASSOCIATED CLAY PITS.

 Crucially a report in 1951 by the area planning officer states “Waste material shall be filled into the old marlhole so far as is practicable and no waste material shall be deposited above levels to be agreed with the Borough Council and Local Planning Authority.”

 An estimated quantity of “about 200 tonnes per annum” is listed by the agents F.A Sellers and Co.
 THIS CONFIRMS THAT ANY WARTIME MATERIALS DEPOSITED INTO THE OLD MARLHOLE (RATTLECHAIN LAGOON) WOULD HAVE BEEN COVERED OVER WITH THE WASTE MATERIALS FROM THE NEW MARLHOLE DURING THIS PERIOD.
-WORSE THAN THIS, THIS PRINCIPLE OF “TIPPING” AT THE SITE, GIVEN THE PRESIDENT BY PLANNING PERMISSION 216 WAS TO INITIATE A DISASTROUS BACKFILLING OPERATION, WHEREBY THIS PLANNING CONDITION WAS MISUSED TO JUSTIFY WHOLESCALE INDUSTRIAL ILLICIT TIPPING OF HAZARDOUS WASTE.
+WORSE THAN THIS, THIS PRINCIPLE OF “TIPPING” AT THE SITE, GIVEN THE PRECEDENT BY PLANNING PERMISSION 216 WAS TO INITIATE A DISASTROUS BACKFILLING OPERATION, WHEREBY THIS PLANNING CONDITION WAS MISUSED TO JUSTIFY WHOLESCALE INDUSTRIAL ILLICIT TIPPING OF HAZARDOUS WASTE.

 A plan for the site also confirms that there was “a right to tip into the old marl hole for 2 years from April 1948.”
 Does this refer to the original Id334 application, which makes no reference to this at all, or another deal?